 Individuals with digestive disorders benefit greatly from the Abdominal Therapy.
 Many of our common disorders such as Irritable Bowel Syndrome, Indigestion, Constipation, and heartburn are treated with antacids, muscle relaxants, and a variety of other medications.
 These treatments address symptoms, not the causes.

-By using these techniques, the upper abdomen is given a deep, thorough, non-invasive massage to loosen the tight muscles around the stomach and the arteries that feed the digestive and eliminative organs with their vital blood supply.
+By using these techniques, the upper abdomen is given a deep, thorough, non-invasive, relaxing massage to loosen the tight muscles around the stomach and the arteries that feed the digestive and elimination organs with their vital blood supply.
 The diaphragm is gently massaged allowing relaxation of tight musculature.
 This massage, in conjunction with herbs and nutritional counseling, may offer excellent results for digestive issues.

 “Our issues are in our tissues” is so true.
 Dr. Wilhelm Reich found that in order to truly heal from emotional trauma one must have a physical release of that emotion.
 Maya Abdominal Therapy can help to release these issues so that one can heal.